 This is the easiest way of getting rid of chometz and it saves cleaning!
 However one needs to be aware of how the sale of Chometz works.
 Sale of Chometz forms will be available from the JLE reception or you can download it from www.jle.org.uk/chometz.
-Please make sure your forms are handed in or faxed to JLE before the time and date written on the form..
+Please make sure your forms are handed in or faxed to JLE before the specified time and date..

 The Purpose of Selling your Chometz